Cross-domain Compositing with Pretrained Diffusion Models: Method

-To leverage ILVR for localized editing, we would like to apply it inside local masks, where we can control the ILVR parameters $T_{stop}$ and $N$ individually.
-However, ILVR was designed as a global method, and attempting to apply it in a local manner leads to the advent of visual artifacts (see \cref{fig:aliasing}).
-We investigate these artifacts and observe that they appear upon attempting to perform drastic changes to the image, driving the intermediate generation off-manifold.
-We hypothesize that this is a consequence of frequency aliasing, originating from the sharp transition between regions.
-As such, to overcome this hurdle, we propose to modify ILVR as follows:
+A \naive way to leverage ILVR for localized editing is to apply it inside local masks.
+There, we can control the ILVR parameters $T_{stop}$ and $N$ individually.
+However, ILVR was designed as a global method, and attempts to apply it in a local manner lead to the advent of visual artifacts (see \cref{fig:aliasing}).
+We investigate these artifacts and observe that they appear along the boundaries of the masked regions, and become more pronounced as the gap increases between the noise statistics of the image regions (\eg, when $N$ changes significantly between regions).
+We hypothesize that this is a consequence of frequency aliasing~\cite{Karras2021alias,zhang2019shiftinvar}, originating from the sharp transition between regions.
+To overcome these hurdles, we propose to modify ILVR with the following scheme, illustrated in \cref{fig:method}.